ken-matsui/gcc-bench/REPORT.md

 ## What I did so far

-35 patches have been created, 33 of which are awaiting review.
-Those patches include not only built-in trait implementations but also improvements in how we deal with built-in trait identifiers.
-Specifically, built-in traits were previously handled as registered keywords, but since keywords are limited to 8 bits (i.e., up to 255 keywords), adding hundreds of built-in traits exceeded the limit.
-As increasing the limit decreased the performance of compilation, we instead used the identifier kind to handle built-in traits.
-Through it, we can look up for built-ins in O(1).
-Also, before our patches, the following code could not be accepted:
+I have created a total of 35 patches, out of which 33 are currently waiting for review.
+These patches not only include the implementation of built-in traits, but also address the issue of handling built-in trait identifiers more efficiently.
+Earlier, built-in traits were handled as registered keywords, but since keywords are limited to 8 bits (i.e., up to 255 keywords), adding too many built-in traits exceeded the limit.
+As increasing the limit had a negative impact on the compilation performance, we decided to use the identifier kind to handle built-in traits instead.
+With this approach, we can look up built-ins in O(1) time complexity.
+Our patches also allow for the acceptance of code that was not previously possible:

 ```cpp
 #include <type_traits>